ashutoshmjain/gita/src/prologue.md

 [^siva]: Siva is the highest state of consciousness.
 Evolution of `Vishnu`, eventually reaches a state where ‘knowledge’ is absolute.
 This potency is thus, maintains the systems to support equilibrium of `Bramh`.
 In other words, `Siva` governs the knowledge field. `Siva` is thus seen as the one who keeps the knowledge current.
 These three protocols (`Bramh`, `Visnu` and `Siva`) are scale-invariant.
 They are omnipresent — from a subatomic particle to galaxies and beyond.
 While all three span the entire universe, only `Vishnu` is potent enough to incarnate.

 [^ganesa]: `Ganesa` is the deity of intelligence.
-The legend says that `Ma Parvati` - wife of `Siva`, created a humanoid from her skin scrub. `Siva` unhappy with the limited intelligence of this humanoid (as he couldn't even contextualize that `Siva` was `Parvati's` husband, implanted an elephant head on him to invoke superior intelligence.
+The legend says that `Ma Parvati` - wife of `Siva`, created a humanoid from her skin scrub. `Siva` unhappy with the limited intelligence of this humanoid (as he couldn't even contextualize that `Siva` was `Parvati's` husband), implanted an elephant head on him to invoke superior intelligence.
 An elephant has three times the number of neurons verses a human brain.
 To compare with current largest artificial intelligence systems, a human brain is around 300 times the size of largest neural networks of our time such as GPT3.
 Thus `Ganesa` had around 1000x natural(not artificial) intelligence verses the largest of our artificial intelligences!
 In Hindu tradition, it is considered auspicious to remember `Ganesa` at the initiation of any major project.
 He is known to be the biggest problem solver, obviously on account of his superior intelligence.

 [^humanMind]: The idea of the joke is relevant even today.
 Despite our progress in artificial intelligence, our machines barely understand the human consciousness.
 For example , a computer may suggest synonyms but it is hard for computer to feel the emotions invoked by the choice of the words. `Krishna` meant that `Ganesa` being a humanoid, could be faster in word processing but he really need to understand the meaning of the words.